Fall 2026 Chinese Placement Exam Instructions

 3. Please prepare your laptop and make sure it is 100% charged.
 During the exam, please check your device battery constantly to make sure that you will not lose any work due to sudden power-off of computer.

-5. Please be on time for the exam.
-The online exam will only be open in our exam time (0.5 hour for composition, 1.5 hours for grammar & reading), and once it is closed, you will not be able to access the exam.
+4. Please be on time for the exam.
+Once the exam links are closed, you will not be able to access the exam.

-· No switching to any other browser windows during exam.
+· No switching browser windows/tabs during the exam.

 Frequently Asked Questions: